jonrad/profilerate/README.md

 * Handle readonly file systems by passing everything as a variable?
 Could this be used to be even more secure?
 * Handle fallback when all else fails
+* Refactor and speed up tests

 ## Caveats
 * Doesn't work with readonly file systems (yet)

+## Standing on the Shoulders of Giants
+* [zshi](https://github.com/romkatv/zshi) - Script to add init command to zsh
+* [bats-core](https://github.com/bats-core/bats-core) - bats-core, used for testing
+* [kyrat](https://github.com/fsquillace/kyrat) - A simple ssh wrapper script that brings your dotfiles always with you on Linux and OSX